-Myanmar security forces took part in killing 10 Rohingya: Army
+Myanmar security forces took part in killing 10 Rohingya: army

-YANGON: Myanmar security forces took part in a massacre of 10 Rohingya in September, the army chief's office said Wednesday, as it admitted for the first time abuses during a crackdown that sparked a mass exodus of the Muslim minority.
+Yangon, Jan 10 (AFP) Myanmar security forces took part in a massacre of 10 Rohingya in September, the army chief's office said today, as it admitted for the first time abuses during a crackdown that sparked a mass exodus of the Muslim minority.

 The massacre took place on September 2 in the village of Inn Din in Rakhine state, the Facebook posting said, as tensions escalated pitting Rohingya against security forces and ethnic Rakhine locals following the killing of a Rakhine man.